 The Coastal Ocean Science Academy (COSA) is a marine science summer day program that aims to introduce and connect young people to local marine and coastal habitats and the factors that shape them.
 The program is based at MSC’s campus on the rocky shore of Nahant, but includes off-site field trips to field locations both on and off the water.
-Please see and share this program flyer with any potentially interested students.
+A 2017 program flyer can be downloaded here.

 COSA Littorina – Middle School Program

-For those without transportation to Nahant, a daily shuttle van to the MSC is available from 3 MBTA stations – Ruggles, Wonderland, or Lynn/Central Square – for an additional cost.
-The shuttle will depart from Boston at 7:30 a.m. and return to Boston at 4:00 p.m., making stops at Lynn and Wonderland on the way to and from Nahant.
+For those without transportation to Nahant, a daily shuttle van to the MSC is available from 3 MBTA stations – Ruggles, Wonderland, or Lynn/Central Square – for an additional fee (see Fees below).
+The shuttle will depart from Boston at 7:30 a.m. and return to Boston at 4:30 p.m., making stops at Lynn and Wonderland on the way to and from Nahant.
 Space on the shuttle is limited, so participants needing this option are encouraged to apply early.

-Instructions on how to remit a deposit and payments – as well as our refund policy – can be found in the application pack.
+Instructions on how to remit a deposit and payments – as well as our refund policy – can be found in the application packs (see links above).
 Fees include all equipment, student materials, t-shirt, transportation to off-site field locations, entry for all fee-based field experiences, daily lunch, and snacks.